bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ```

 The first line of code calls the function, `load`.
 The load function imports
 symbols from a `.bzl` file.
-In Objective-C or Swift, it's like importing a
+It's like importing a header file
-header file.
+in Objective-C or Swift.

 ```
 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")